Jaden Smith Is Starting A Rock Band With His Sister Willow And New GF Odessa Adlon

 — Jaden Smith (@officialjaden) April 20, 2017

-The response to Jaden Smith’s plans to break in to the rock scene along with his little sister and girlfriend of a few meager weeks received a mixed reaction on Twitter, one of Smith’s favorite platforms for sharing his unique visions with the world.
+The response to Jaden Smith’s plans to break into the rock scene along with his little sister and girlfriend of a few meager weeks received a mixed reaction on Twitter, one of Smith’s favorite platforms for sharing his unique visions with the world.

 @ScottInterrante @officialjaden NO